nztim/queue/readme.md

-#Queue Manager
+# Queue Manager

 Simple job queue package for Laravel 5

 Install via `config/app.php`:
-Add to $providers: `NZTim\Queue\QueueServiceProvider::class,` Add to $aliases: `'QueueMgr' => NZTim\Queue\QueueMgrFacade::class,`
+Register provider: `NZTim\Queue\QueueServiceProvider::class,`

 `php artisan queuemgr:migration` to add migration file `php artisan migrate` to run it and add the `queuemgrjobs` table

-Optional `.env` settings:
-- `QUEUEMGR_ATTEMPTS` sets the default number of attempts for a job, default is 5 times
-- `QUEUEMGR_TIMEOUT` sets the number of minutes before automatic timeout, default is 20

-###Usage
+### Usage

 - Jobs must implement `NZTim\Queue\Job` interface, which consists solely of a `handle()` method.
-- `QueueMgr::add(new Job)` adds a `Job` to the queue, or use helper function: `qa(new Job)`
+- `$qm->add(new Job)` adds a `Job` to the queue, or use helper function: `qa(new Job)`
 - `php artisan queuemgr:process` runs all the jobs in the queue.
-Job failures will be logged as warnings, and final failures as errors.
+    - Job failures will be logged as warnings, and final failures as errors.
-- `php artisan queuemgr:daemon` processes the queue repeatedly for at least as long as the period specified (seconds).
 - Queue processing is normally triggered via cron.
+- `php artisan queuemgr:daemon 50` processes the queue repeatedly for at least as long as the period specified (seconds).
 - A lockfile is created in the storage folder to allow only only a single process to run.
   - It is recommended to not use `withoutOverlapping()` because if for any reason it's file mutex is not cleared then execution will halt indefinitely.
   - A warning will be logged if queue processing is skipped.
 This may indicate a lot of jobs or slow execution.